sixfeetup/scaf/{{cookiecutter.project_slug}}/README.md

     $ make shell-backend
     $ ./manage.py createsuperuser
-{% if cookiecutter.create_react_frontend == 'y' %}
+{% if cookiecutter.create_nextjs_frontend == 'y' %}
-This project has a React frontend configured.
+This project has a NextJS frontend configured.
 You can access it at [http://localhost:3000/](http://localhost:3000/).
 {% endif %}
 ## Infrastructure provisioning